 While the EPS itself is durable, the adhesives used to bond it to the outer shell may degrade over time, even without heavy use.
 And it may come undone.
 The degradation is more severe if the helmet is improperly stored in a hot and/or humid environment.

 Additionally, adhesives, much like plastics, are sensitive to cleaning solutions containing petrochemicals, acid or alkali-based solvents.
-Use only mild soap and neutral water to clean the impact-absorbing layer, observing the best helmet cleaning practices, to ensure longevity of the EPS and shell assembly.
+Use only mild soap and neutral water to clean the impact-absorbing layer, observing the best helmet-cleaning practices to ensure the longevity of the EPS and shell assembly.

 5. Compacted and Distorted Comfort Liner/Padding